Tomasz-Kluczkowski/factory-simulator/README.md

 - Once a worker collected all required items he begins assembling the product.
 - When the product is assembled and worker can operate on his conveyor belt slot (it is free and empty) the worker will drop the product.
+- At each finished unit of time, the last item in the conveyor belt is moved to the receiver.
+We register if it is a finished product, component or an empty slot (this is to be able to provide efficiency metrics and optimization in the future)